-The CCAN Core Committee elects up to three co-chairs to serve a term of one year.
-At least one co-chair should represent a civil society organization from Aotearoa New Zealand.
+The CCAN core committee elects up to three co-chairs to serve a term of one year.
+At least one co-chair must represent a civil society organisation from Aotearoa New Zealand.

-Co-chairs schedule and facilitate meetings, ensure regular communication with government and company representatives, and ensure that both the Core Committee and the Consultation Network represent a diversity of views and backgrounds.
+Co-chairs schedule and facilitate meetings, ensure regular communication with government and company representatives, and ensure that both the core committee and the wider Network represent a diversity of views and backgrounds.

 Katy Vaughan